Updated on 19 Oct, 2019

 Many reviews on Tripadvisor suggest that tourists who want to experience New York City from a high should look no further than the One World Observatory.

-Many tourists who gave positive reviews mentioned the impressive time-lapse technology in the elevators, showcasing NYC’s transformation over the last 500 years, on immersive floor-to-ceiling screens.
+Many tourists who gave positive reviews mentioned the impressive time-lapse technology in the elevators, showcasing NYC’s transformation over the last 500 years.

 At the top, spectacular 360-degree views of New York City’s waterways, iconic skyline, and renowned landmarks also found mention.